 Whether you're experiencing a heat wave or your A/C is on the fritz, here's how to get comfortable when it's too hot to sleep.

 But where exactly is your thermostat supposed to be?
-According to The National Sleep Foundation, the ideal temperature for a good night’s rest is between 60 and 67 degrees Fahrenheit.
-However, this isn’t always so easy to achieve during the summer.
+According to The National Sleep Foundation, the best sleep temperature for a good night's rest is between 60 and 67 degrees Fahrenheit.
+However, this isn't always so easy to achieve during the summer.

 If you're wondering what to do when it's too darn hot to sleep, it's just a matter of making some simple changes.
 From what you sleep on to what you sleep in, even making just a few minor adjustments can keep your body temperature from rising.
 While some of these changes may require a small investment, others cost very little or may even save you some cash in the long run.